czue/pegasus-docs/deployment/digital-ocean.md

 You may also need to run additional commands to get up and running, e.g. `./manage.py bootstrap_subscriptions` for initializing your Stripe plan data.

-### Settings and Secrets

-App platform builds use the `settings_production.py` file.
-You can add settings here, and use environment variables to manage any secrets, following the pattern used throughout the file.

 ### Celery Support